parsanoori/user-address-api/README.md

   curl -X DELETE http://localhost:8080/user/1995a603-816f-431f-a424-942baab6f6a7
   ```

-## Notes
+## License

-- The preferences mentioned are optional, and alternatives can be used.
-- Ensure the project is production-ready and follows best practices.
+This project is licensed under the MIT License.